John Tower: 1961 Senate election

-After Johnson became Vice President, Tower ran in the special election held to determine who would fill Johnson's seat in the Senate.
-Tower came first in the initial round of voting with 30.93% of the vote, and subsequently won the run-off election against Democrat William A. Blakley, who had been appointed as interim Senator, with 50.6% of the vote to Blakley's 49.4%.
-Tower became the first Republican elected to the Senate from Texas since the end of Reconstruction.
+After Johnson became vice president, Tower ran in the special election held to determine who would fill Johnson's seat in the Senate.
+Tower came first in the initial round of voting with 30.93% of the vote, and subsequently won the run-off election against Democrat William A. Blakley, who had been appointed as interim senator, with 50.6% of the vote to Blakley's 49.4%.
+Tower became the first Republican elected to the Senate from Texas since 1870.

 United States Senate

 Committee assignments

-Tower with President of the United States Richard Nixon on May 5, 1971.
+Tower with President Richard Nixon on May 5, 1971.

 In the Senate, Tower was assigned to two major committees: the Labor and Public Welfare Committee and the Committee on Banking, Housing, and Urban Affairs.
 Tower left the Labor and Public Welfare Committee in 1964, although in 1965 he was named to the Senate Armed Services Committee, in which he served until his retirement.
 He was chairman of the Armed Services Committee from 1981 to 1984.
 Tower also served on the Joint Committee on Defense Production from 1963 until 1977 and on the Senate Republican Policy Committee in 1962 and from 1969 until 1984.
 Tower served as chairman of the latter from 1973 until his retirement from the Senate.
 As a member and later chairman of the Armed Services Committee, Tower was a strong proponent of modernizing the armed forces.
 In the Banking and Currency Committee, he was a champion of small businesses and worked to improve the national infrastructure and financial institutions.
 Tower supported Texas economic interests, working to improve the business environment of the energy, agricultural, and fishing and maritime sectors.